 Carcharodon carcharias, apex predator and feared giant of the deep, has patrolled our oceans since the beginnings of time.
 Their imposing size and powerful predatory behaviour, not to mention their ability to sense the blood of an injured animal from over a kilometre away, has instilled fear in our hearts for centuries.

-Our fascination with the mysteries surrounding this spectacular shark beckon us to come for a closer look and travellers with an appetite for adventure head to the southern tip of South Africa, arguably the world’s best Shark Cage Diving destination, to tick this off their bucket lists.
+Our fascination with the mysteries surrounding this spectacular shark, beckons us to come for a closer look and travellers with an appetite for adventure head to the southern tip of South Africa, arguably the world’s best Shark Cage Diving destination, to tick this off their bucket lists.

-Take your pick from a variety of excellent operators in three different, but equally exciting, destinations.
+Take your pick from a variety of excellent operators in three different, but equally exciting, locations.

 Seal Island near Mossel Bay on the Garden Route is home to one of the healthiest populations of great white sharks in the world.
 Adult males can grow up to 8 metres long and an encounter with one of these apex predators of the sea is a once-in-a-lifetime adventure that you will never forget!